catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 </details>

 Early in my career, I experienced the isolation of being a practice-based researcher in a predominantly text-focused department, struggling to find mentorship that understood the specific challenges of this work.
-I recognized that many emerging applied theatre practitioners face similar challenges — navigating between academic and community contexts, managing precarious employment, and validating practice as research.
+I recognised that many emerging applied theatre practitioners face similar challenges — navigating between academic and community contexts, managing precarious employment, and validating practice as research.
 I wanted to create supportive structures that would help early career practitioners develop confidence and skills while building community.
 I established peer support networks, mentored student practitioners, and contributed to professional development opportunities.

 <details class="ocar-breakdown">